 Expert Hint: Should you put your best achievement in the closing paragraph of a cover letter?
 Nope.
 Save that for your snappy cover letter opening.

-2. How to End a Cover Letter Examples
+2. Five Examples of How to End a Cover Letter

 Here we go.

-These five how to close a cover letter samples show how it’s done.
+These five how to close a cover letter examples show how it’s done.

 They take the how to end a cover letter tips above and make them sizzle.

 Each of the examples tackles the closing paragraph from a different perspective, so you can choose what suits you best and adjust.

 1. How to End a Cover Letter by Showing Interest in the Position